weverkley/bucardo_docker_image/README.md

   * Once your databases are described, you must describe your *syncs*;

+  * Each sync **must** have a unique `name` property.
+This name is used to identify and manage the sync.
+On startup, the container will update any sync with a matching name, ensuring your `bucardo.json` file acts as the source of truth for the syncs it defines, without affecting other syncs you may have configured manually.

-  * You can define a sync as either standard (source-to-target) or bidirectional (multi-master).
+  * You can define a sync type as either standard (source-to-target) or bidirectional (multi-master).
     - **Standard Syncs**: Use the `sources` and `targets` properties with arrays of database IDs.
     - **Bidirectional Syncs**: Use the `bidirectional` property with an array of two or more database IDs.
 This creates a multi-master replication group where all databases sync with each other.
 When `bidirectional` is used, the `sources` and `targets` properties are ignored.
 The `tables` property is required, and using a `conflict_strategy` like `bucardo_latest` is highly recommended.

       ```jsonc
       {
+        "name": "user_product_bidirectional",
         "bidirectional": [1, 2],
         "tables": "public.users, public.products",
         "onetimecopy": 2,